Ciclosporin is used on its own or together with other medicines to prevent organ rejection in heart, kidney, and liver transplants.

-This medicine may also be used to treat chronic organ rejection and certain immune disorders of the joint, skin, and kidney.
+It may also be used to treat chronic organ rejection and certain immune disorders of the skin, joints, and kidney.

 This medicine may be used to treat other conditions as decided by your doctor.